Edwin Díaz: Professional career

+Seattle Mariners (2012–2018)

-Minor leagues (2012–2016)
+Draft and minor leagues (2012–2016)

-The Seattle Mariners selected Díaz in the third round, with the 98th overall pick, of the 2012 Major League Baseball draft out of Caguas Military Academy in Caguas, Puerto Rico.
-He made his professional debut that season for the Arizona League Mariners.
-In nine games (one start) he went 2–1 with a 5.21 earned run average (ERA) with 20 strikeouts in 19 innings.
+Díaz was selected by the Seattle Mariners as the 98th overall pick in the third round of the 2012 MLB draft from Caguas Military Academy in Caguas, Puerto Rico.
+He made his professional debut that season with the AZL Mariners.
+He played in nine games, including one start, compiling a 2–1 record with a 5.21 earned run average (ERA) and 20 strikeouts over 19 innings pitched.
 In 2013, he pitched for the Pulaski Mariners.
 In 13 starts, he went 5–2 with a 1.43 ERA and 79 strikeouts over 69 innings.
 Prior to the 2014 season, Díaz was named the Mariners fifth-best prospect by Baseball America.
-He spent the season with the Clinton LumberKings and was co-selected the organization's minor league Starting Pitcher of the Year along Jordan Pries.
+He spent the season with the Clinton LumberKings and was co-selected the organization's minor league starting pitcher of the year along Jordan Pries.
+Díaz was 6–8 with a 3.33 ERA in 24 starts.